Shanmugabavan/Modified_n_puzzle_problem/README.txt

 Play with sample data and Ouput
     1.python main.py
-        -output is number of steps will be print by default -when passing cmd arguments can generate multiple outputs......
+        -output is number of expanded nodes will be print by default -when passing cmd arguments can generate multiple outputs......
 Can easily understand by comment in the code -if you want to print path
             python main.py --path